Latest News

 ATV Riders Safety Courses

-ATV Riders Safety Courses are offered throughout the province.
-Register or register a child by clicking on the linked button at the top of the page reading "ATV RiderCourse, register here" or go directly to http://registration.atvquad.ca/.
+ATV Rider Safety Courses are offered throughout the province.
+Register yourself or a child by clicking on the link at the top of the page "ATV RiderCourse, register here" or by going on the web site: http://www.atvquad.ca/en/new-brunswick/

 The Canadian AQCC Safety Institute (CASI) - a division of the All-Terrain Quad Council of Canada (AQCC) - has joined forces with the ATV Safety Institute (ASI) and the Canadian Off-Highway Vehicle Distributors Council (COHV) to offer the CASI ATV RiderCourse.